High School Track and Field for Beginners: Season, Events, Training & More

 Most long and triple jumpers wear a sprint shoe, even though you can purchase shoes specific to that task.
 The same is true of high jumpers and pole vaulters.

-There are also shoes made specifically for throwing the discus or shot put.
+There are also shoes explicitly made for throwing the discus or shot put.
 You do not want to try to wear a racing spike to do these events.
 Look into shoes for throwers.

 The final thing to tackle is nutrition for your high school track athlete.
 Sure, many teenagers are notorious for having what I call garbage gut.
 This means they can eat anything.
 However, that does not mean that it is what is best for them and their athlete bodies.